Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/ClosestPointOnCurve/documentation.md

 ### Note(s)

-* Other names for this node include: Nearest, and Distance.
+* Other names for this node include: ClosestPointOnCurve, Nearest, and Distance.

 ### Example(s)